 Chappaqua has some weird traffic patterns.
 I’d hang out downtown during our rush hours and see how the traffic builds.
 The traffic exiting our train station can be mostly avoided if you don’t have to drive over the bridge that goes over the tracks.

-Also, bigger isn’t always better.
+Also, bigger isn’t always better when you move to Chappaqua.
 There are some gigantic “fixer upper” houses in Chappaqua.
 Those big homes can be tempting, if you are coming from cramped city living.
-But, as some who recently busted her own renovation budget, huge homes will require a huge amount of maintenance.
-That’s not a problem if you have huge budget, but we did not.
+But, as some who recently busted her own renovation budget, huge homes will require a lot of maintenance.
+That’s not a problem if you have big budget, but we did not.

 Tell me more about TRENDMAT?